EliyaFarhat/ICS4U-HTML-Project/README.md

 # ICS4U-HTML-Project
-First project using HTML/CSS/JS.
+First project using mostly HTML and CSS with little JS.
 Created a webpage for the Computer Science program of Ryerson University.